-By Fern Mitchell.
-Last Updated 3rd February 2021.
+By Joanne Jeffries.
+Last Updated 15th July 2021.
 Welcome to our guide on school accident compensation claims and nursery accident claims.
+Here, we will explore the subject of nursery accident compensation claims and school accident claims.
 When you send your children to school or nursery, you are essentially trusting that they will be looked after and kept from harm not just educated.
 Leaving your children in the care of teachers, nursery workers and staff is a big step for parents, and the last thing you expect to happen is your child becomes a victim of an accident or injury.

-This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims.
+This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims and child accident claims.

 Select a section

 - A guide to nursery or school compensation claims

 - What can I claim for after my child’s accident at nursery or school?

 - No win, no fee school and nursery compensation claims

 - Accidents at school or nursery- who is responsible?

 - Reasons for school and nursery compensation claims